bronson/geolocal/README.md

   for countries, hundreds for cities).
 Default: `./tmp/geolocal`
 * **countries**: the ISO-codes of the countries to include in the lookup.
 * **ipv6**: whether the ranges should support ipv6 addresses.
+* **ipv4**: whether the ranges should support ipv4 addresses.

+If you don't compile in an address family, but you pass Geolocal an address in that family (say, you omit ipv6 but call `Geolocal.in_us?('::1')`), then Geolocal will return false.
+It will always assume the address is outside your ranges.

 ## Providers